Declaration (Bleeding Through album): Background

-On June 12, one track from the new album named "Orange County Blonde and Blue" was uploaded to the band's official MySpace page.
-It is unclear how long the track will remain on the page, as the band have stated it is there "for a limited time".
-Also it has been made apparent by joining an official fan site called Dearly Demented, which is supported by the band, a person will receive the song "Germany".
+In June, one track from the new album named "Orange County Blonde and Blue" was uploaded to the band's official MySpace page.
+It is unclear how long the track will remain on the page, as the band have stated it is there "for a limited time."

+Also it has been made apparent by joining an official fan site called The Dearly Demented, which is supported by the band, a person will receive the song "Germany".